 How You Can Help

 Given that the spirit of the effective animal advocacy research library is an evolving and collaborative project, we are open to any feedback on the future of the library.
 If there are entries that could be added, or ways the library could be improved for ease of use, we would certainly like to know!
-Leave a comment below or send feedback to Allison Smith or any of the research staff at ACE.
+Leave a comment below or send feedback to Director of Research or any of the research staff at ACE.